PII Handling: Protecting Personal Data in Data Systems

 A deletion job runs per the retention policy, removing customer records older than 3 years.
 However, backups are retained for 5 years.
 A regulatory audit requests data from 4 years ago.
 The production data is gone but backups still contain it.
 This creates ambiguity about what “deletion” means for compliance.

 Mitigation: Define deletion as cryptographic erasure (overwrite) or physical destruction, not just logical deletion.
 Align backup retention with the strictest retention requirement across all PII types.
 Document your deletion and backup policies in the same place.
+If you cannot immediately delete from backups, document the timeline for when they will be purged and treat that lag window as a compliance risk.
+Consider implementing continuous backup encryption with key rotation so that old backups become unreadable when keys are destroyed.

 Role-based masking applied inconsistently